stefan-hoeck/idris2-rhone-js/src/Examples/Performance.md

 Next, we write the function to create a grid of buttons.
-Since we plan to create thousands of buttons at once, we must make sure do this in a stack-safe manner.
+Since we plan to create thousands of buttons at once, we must make sure to do this in a stack-safe manner.
 List functions like `map` or `range` (used to implement the range syntax: `[1..1000]`) are (so far) not stack safe, so we use `mapTR` and `iterateTR` from `Data.List.TR`